ieatnerds/Note/README.md

  then run the following command.
 `nim c -d:release note.nim`

+Or you can run the install.sh script to compile note.nim and copy the executable into /usr/local/bin

 ## Examples

 Currently as we don't install to any path ./ in the note directory is